shubhamboral/shubhamboral/README.md

 #### Fun Facts:

-* I don’t like coffee or tea
+* I don’t like coffee or tea.
+* I prefer campaign-based games to multiplayer games.
-* Assassin's Creed is my favourite game franchise
+* Assassin’s Creed is my favourite game franchise.
-* **Hobbies:** gaming, building things
+* **Hobbies:** gaming on PC, listening to music, and building things.